realm/realm-dotnet/examples/QuickJournalSync/README.md

     try
     {
-        // The user just logged in, so we probably still have connectivity here.
-        // Therefore we can get the realm asynchronously, with all the data synchronized. realm = await Realm.GetInstanceAsync(realmConfig, cts.Token);
+        // We get the realm asynchronously after login, with all the data synchronized. realm = await Realm.GetInstanceAsync(realmConfig, cts.Token);
     }
     catch (TaskCanceledException)